jarvis-assistant-ai/jarvis-assistant-ai.github.io/contact.md

 ---

 *"We're committed to helping businesses harness the power of AI.
 Let's discuss how we can help you achieve your goals."*
-— The Jarvis AI Team
+— The Alpha AI Team